bbc/digital-paper-edit-firebase/README.md

 ```
 4. Call the function you would like to test e.g. type `dpeCronExpiredMediaChecker()`
 5. BEWARE!!!
 Running these functions will really affect files in the Firestore, so tread carefully!

+See [here](https://firebase.google.com/docs/functions/local-emulator) for more info on running functions locally.

 ## Documentation